 The only way to determine for sure whether someone has HIV/AIDS is to be tested for the HIV infection.
 Someone cannot rely on symptoms to know whether or not they are infected with HIV.
 Many people who are infected with HIV do not have any symptoms at all for many years.
 The potential symptoms include:

 HIV and AIDS remain a persistent problem for the United States and countries around the world.
 While great progress has been made in preventing and treating HIV, there is still much to do.
-There are 37.9 million people globally, living with HIV.
-There are 1.1 million people in the United States about 14% of those don’t know they are infected.
+According to the Center for Disease Control (CDC) as of June 2016, 17 million people living with HIV were receiving medicines to treat HIV, called antiretroviral therapy (ART).

 Advances in HIV have led to dramatic declines in AIDS deaths and slowed the progression from HIV to AIDS.
 Better treatments have led to a rise in the number of people in the United States who are living with AIDS.
 This growing population represents an increasing need for better understanding, empathy, support, continued HIV prevention services, and treatment.

 While there are treatments that help people survive some of the diseases they get as a result of losing their immunity, there is no cure for AIDS.
 Although scientists have yet to find a cure or an effective vaccine, AIDS, unlike many other life-threatening illnesses, is completely preventable.
 We have the knowledge, technology, and resources to halt the spread of the epidemic.
 We know how HIV is and is not spread.
 Educating everyone about how to protect him or herself is the only way we can halt the spread of this disease.
 Prevent HIV infection and you will prevent AIDS.